 At the age of 8 Ksenia debuts, as a soloist with the State Philharmonic Orchestra of St. Petersburg performing in the Mirror Hall of Beloselsky-Belosersky Palace.
 Kultura Magazine wrote: “Ksenia has enchanted the public non only for her charisma and astonishing virtuosity but also for her extraordinary talent and artistic sensibility far beyond. (translate from Russian)”.
 She started playing the violin at 4, in the Music School of Volgograd (Russia), it was the 1993, but the following year, upon suggestion of her music teachers, she enters the “Rimsky-Korsakov” Conservatoire of Saint Petersburg where she is welcomed in the classes for talented pupils guided by the Maestro Savely Shalman.

-Ksenia has already performed with various orchestra conductors: Vasily Petrenko (Russia-Norway), Lit Gregory (USA), Darrell Ang (Singapore), Ahmed El Saedi (Egypt), Anatoliy Ribalko (Russia), Ronald Masin (Germany), Lorenzo Passerini, Giancarlo De Lorenzo, Giovanni Pompeo, Carlo Tenan, Pietro Borgonovo (Italy); and cooperates with various musicians: Bruno Canino, Rudolf Koelman, Orfeo Mandozzi, Antonello Farulli, Leonid Gorokhov, Denis Shapovalov, Giovanni Gnocchi, Alberto Nosè, Anna Serova, Giovanni Puddu.
+Ksenia has already performed with various orchestra conductors: Vasily Petrenko (Russia-Norway), Lit Gregory (USA), Darrell Ang (Singapore), Ahmed El Saedi (Egypt), Anatoliy Ribalko (Russia), Ronald Masin (Germany), Lorenzo Passerini, Giancarlo De Lorenzo, Filippo Arlia, Giovanni Pompeo, Carlo Tenan, Pietro Borgonovo (Italy); and cooperates with various musicians: Bruno Canino, Rudolf Koelman, Orfeo Mandozzi, Antonello Farulli, Leonid Gorokhov, Denis Shapovalov, Giovanni Gnocchi, Alberto Nosè, Anna Serova, Giovanni Puddu.